Products

 Keep updated on her posts by following the blog by creating an account.
 Follow Linda on her Facebook Page or on Instagram for updates that may not be shared on the blog.

-Thanks so much for stopping by the blog today to see the Altered Paperclip Pen Holder Tutorial.
+Thanks so much for stopping by the blog today to see the Faux Seed Packet and Altered Paperclip Tutorial.

 Make sure to check out the Friendly Junk Journal People Facebook group.
 Of course, you are welcome to join the Friendly Junk Journal People Facebook group.
 The group is growing daily and we are a friendly group willing to help each other and encourage each other.